-The fastest return on investment from using the CropScan 3000H comes from in paddock segregation of crops.
-Additional profit can be generated by differentially harvesting the paddock, ie, harvesting sections of high protein grain in order to blend with low protein grain, and thereby capture a price increase by moving to the next grade.
+The fastest return on investment from using the CropScan 3000H comes from in-field segregation of the grain.
+Additional profit can be generated by differentially harvesting the field, i.e., harvesting sections of high protein grain in order to blend with low protein grain, and thereby capture a price increase by moving to the next grade.
 Alternatively the operator can use CropScan 3000H bin average data to direct loads into separate storage locations in order to capture the best quality grains and to blend post harvest.
-The following data was provided by Ashley Wakefield, Tingara, Urania, SA who crops wheat, barley and canola on the York Peninsula.